from knottygnome designs

 I engage in many crafts including knitting, spinning, crochet, quilting, sewing, and embroidery.
 My husband and I are permitted to co-exist with our three cats, our dog, and my crafting supplies.

-I have had knitting patterns published in Knotions, Knitcircus, and Interweave Knits Accessories, and the Fresh Designs book series.
+I have had patterns published in Knotions, Knitcircus, Interweave Knits Accessories, and the Fresh Designs book series as well as Quilty magazine.

 Visit my website at http://www.knottygnome.com